alberto-lazari/computer-science/mobile-programming/framework-exercise/presentation-script.md

 Without mentioning Raj and Tolety pros of interpreted
 - App code with anything
 - While keeping native look and feel
-- It can integrate with existing Capacitor projects, to provide actual native looks to web apps
+- It can integrate with existing Capacitor projects, to provide native mobile behaviors when using the actual app, instead of web app